 Salt to taste

 Wash and clean the lotus root of any mud and dirt.
-Skin it if you want.
-If not, scrub thoroughly
+Peel it or scrub thoroughly

-Cut the roots cross-wise so that they look like wheels
+Slice the root cross-wise about 1 inch thick so that they look like wheels

 Parboil the pork ribs for about 2 minutes

-Wash the pork ribs to remove any blood and trim off excess fat
+Rinse to remove any blood and grit and trim off excess fat

 300g lotus root, washed and peeled

-1 small (about 75g) dried squid, rinsed and cleaned
+1 small (about 75g) dried cuttlefish, rinse and clean (optional)

 100g raw peanuts, skins removed